acrobox/docs/docs/cli/stop.md

 Usage: `abx stop [OPTIONS] NAME`

 Send a `SIGTERM` signal to the container.

+The container `NAME` must have been configured through `abx add`.
+Container names `postgres` and `redis` are also supported.

 It is the responsibility of the application to handle the signal.
 The intended use is to trigger a graceful stop.
 If the application doesn't stop before the grace period, a `SIGKILL` signal is sent to force kill the container.

 ## Options